 This is a combination of more than one type of urinary incontinence.

 Urinary incontinence is actually a symptom and not a disease which can be caused by a person’s daily habits, medical conditions or physical issues.

-Temporary urinary incontinence could be caused by certain food, drinks and medications which may act as diuretics which stimulate the bladder and increase the volume of urine.
+Temporary urinary incontinence could be caused by certain food, drinks and medications which act as diuretics, stimulating the bladder and increasing the volume of urine.
 These include alcohol, caffeine, carbonated drinks, artificial sweeteners, spicy, sugary or acidic food, heart and blood pressure medications, sedatives and muscle relaxants, or high doses of vitamin C.

 Urinary incontinence can also be caused by urinary tract infections which irritate the bladder, and make you feel like urinating urgently.
 This may be a cause of some leakage.

 Constipation is another cause where hard and compacted stools in your rectum stimulate the nerves in the area and result in increased urinary frequency.

 A hysterectomy (the surgical removal of a woman’s uterus) could damage pelvic floor muscles and could lead to incontinence.

 An enlarged prostate, or benign prostatic hyperplasia, could is a common cause of incontinence among men.
 Untreated prostate cancer could be associated with stress or urge incontinence.
 This could also happen as a side effect from prostate cancer treatment.

 Obstructions, such as a tumour in the urinary tract, could block the normal flow of urine and cause overflow incontinence.
 Urinary stones may also cause urine leakage.

 Neurological disorders such as multiple sclerosis, Parkinson’s disease, stroke, brain tumour or a spinal injury could affect the nerve signals related to bladder control and lead to urinary incontinence.